BLE-LTER/ble-handbook/handbook.md

 <a id="personnel-management"></a>
 # Personnel management

-We do not yet have a dedicated tool for centrally personnel management beyond
+We do not yet have a dedicated tool for central personnel management beyond

 1. Tracking who's involved with which datasets in what role (so far for all datasets) during what years (Core Program only).
 This takes place mostly in our metadata database (metabase).
 See section on Core Program personnel.

 2. What's under "People" or "Team" on our website.
 This is edited manually when called for.

-3. A Box spreadsheet for purposes of (I surmise) LTER/NSF reporting requirements.
+3. A Box spreadsheet for purposes of LTER/NSF reporting requirements and viewing by team members, stored under Beaufort LTER/Personnel.

 <a id="update-personnel-contact-information"></a>
 ## Update personnel contact information